Marketing translation services

 Online marketing tools

-There are numerous internet marketing tools out there.
+There are numerous internet tools for marketing translation services out there.

 - Join large translators’ websites.
 Downside: lots of competition and fierce downward pressure on prices.